Scientific Advisory Board

 Wayne Koff

 Wayne C. Koff, Ph.D, is the founding President and CEO of the Human Vaccines Project (HVP), a non-profit global research consortium with the mission to decode the human immune system to accelerate development of vaccines and therapies for infectious and non-communicable diseases.
-In addition, he is an adjunct professor of epidemiology at the Harvard T.H.
-Chan School of Public Health (HSPH), where he leads the HSPH-HVP Human Immunomics Initiative, focused on deciphering the principles of effective immunity in aging populations.
+In addition, he was an adjunct professor of epidemiology at the Harvard T.H.
+Chan School of Public Health (HSPH) between 2020 and 2024, where he led the HSPH-HVP Human Immunomics Initiative, focusing on deciphering the principles of effective immunity in aging populations.
 In 2019, he was honored by Foreign Policy, along with Barack and Michelle Obama and Angela Merkel as one of on the thinkers and doers who had a profound impact on the planet in the last 12 months.
 Between 1996-2016, Koff led the research and development program for the International AIDS Vaccine Initiative.

 Terry Nolan